 With 57,000 members, this organization is the largest group of its kind in the country.

 Membership offers a bimonthly magazine, The American Philatelist, as well as a wealth

 of services, including an approval and Internet sales division and an sales outstanding stamp

 insurance program.
 I am a life member of the society (LM #4501) and strongly encourage all

 philatelists no matter what your specialty to join.
 A link to their excellent home page is

-the APS Chapter Activities Committee since 1997, overseeing 700 Chapter clubs.
-Their web site
+the APS Chapter Activities Committee from 1997-2015, overseeing 700 Chapter clubs and a member of the

 Are there still stamp collectors trying to collect the entire world?
 There sure are!
 The